alexandre-touret/alexandre-touret.github.io/content/posts/observability-from-zero-to-hero.md

 ## Traces

-At first sight, you could say it is enough.
-However, I strongly suggest to get into Distributed Tracing.
-I already introduced this technology (see above).
+Upon initial inspection, one might consider the existing setup sufficient.
+However, I highly recommend delving into the realm of [Distributed Tracing](https://research.google/pubs/pub36356/), a technology I have previously introduced (refer to the aforementioned discussion).
 Not only it will be first really useful when you deploy distributed architectures but also for the other kind of platforms.

-When you have an issue on production, it is often tricky to identify the root cause, or why the SQL query failed or took a long time.
-Usually, when you face to such an issue, you try to reproduce it on another environment.
-Beyond all the setup (data, servers, benchmark), most of the time, you can not really do that and get a clear opinion on what is wrong.

-Using this technology, you can get it !
+The true value of distributed tracing becomes evident not only in the deployment of distributed architectures but across various platforms.
+In the complex landscape of production issues, identifying the root cause or understanding why a specific SQL query failed or took an extended duration can be challenging.
+Traditionally, attempts to replicate such issues in alternative environments often fall short due to the inherent complexities of data, server configurations, and benchmarking.

+This technology empowers you to gain valuable insights that were previously elusive.
+When grappling with production issues, you no longer need to rely solely on replication efforts; distributed tracing provides a clear and comprehensive perspective on what might be amiss.

+To sum up: _Try it, you'll like it!_

 ### The setup